Vacation Guide for Zion National Park in the Fall

 Zion is known for it’s canyoneering adventures.
 It’s an outdoor activity that combines route finding, rappelling, problem solving, swimming, and hiking.

 The two most famous canyoneering trails are The Narrows and The Subway.
-You will need canyoneering permits and be sure to read all regulations for doing this activity inside the park boundaries.
+You will need canyoneering permits at Zion and be sure to read all regulations for doing this activity inside the park boundaries.

 If you want a once of a lifetime experience, then go on a guided canyoneering trip at Zion.
 The fall weather is just right for exploring the canyons at this park.